Prototype-based Self-Supervised Multimodal Learning for PPG and Accelerometry Signals: ProtoMM: Methodology and Design

 To align representations across modalities, we introduce a set of $P$ trainable prototype vectors, organized as columns in a matrix $\mathbf{P} = [\mathbf{p}_1, \mathbf{p}_2, \dots, \mathbf{p}_P] \in \mathbb{R}^{E \times P}$.
 This prototype space is shared across all modalities and training instances, serving as a common set of semantic anchors.

-Each embedding ${\mE}_{m}^{(a)}$ is projected onto the prototypes yielding similarity scores $\mS \in \R^{P}$.
+Each embedding ${\mathbf{E}}_{m}^{(a)}$ is projected onto the prototypes yielding similarity scores $\mathbf{S} \in \mathbb{R}^{P}$.
 To convert these scores into a soft assignment, we use two distinct transformations.
-First, we compute a probability distribution $\mathbf{U}_{m}^{(a)}$ using a softmax function with a temperature parameter $\tau$.
-Second, we compute an assignment target $\mathbf{V}_{m}^{(a)}$ using the Sinkhorn-Knopp algorithm \citep{cuturi2013sinkhorn}, which enforces an equipartition constraint to prevent mode collapse by ensuring all prototypes are utilized equally across a batch.
+First, we compute an assignment target $\mathbf{U}_{m}^{(a)}$ using the Sinkhorn-Knopp algorithm \citep{cuturi2013sinkhorn}, which enforces an equipartition constraint to prevent mode collapse by ensuring all prototypes are utilized equally across a batch.
+Second, we compute a probability distribution $\mathbf{V}_{m}^{(a)}$ using a softmax function with a temperature parameter $\tau$.

-Now, the probability vector $\mathbf{U}$ and an assignment target $\mathbf{V}$ can be aligned via a cross entropy loss: \looseness -1
+Now, the assignment target $\mathbf{U}$ and the probability vector $\mathbf{V}$ can be aligned via a cross entropy loss: \looseness -1